-For people in general who are not exposed to any other risk factors, it is recommended that a colonoscopy is undertaken to screen for pre-cancerous polyps once they reach 50 years of age.
-However, due to colon cancer being a deadly disease which is affected by a person’s genetics, those who have a family history of the condition are at a greater risk of developing colon cancer than those who do not.
-This includes other forms of genetically transferable health conditions that may increase a person’s chances of developing colon cancer, for instance, familial adenomatous polyposis syndrome.
+Risks increase based on a person’s genetics.
+Hence, those who have a family history of colon cancer are at a greater risk than those who do not.
+Other forms of genetically transferable health conditions that may also increase a person’s chances of developing colon cancer, for instance, familial adenomatous polyposis syndrome.

 The First Class Honors M.D.,Faculty of Medicine, Prince of Songkla University, 1985.